BusinessNZ Network

 Latest from BusinessNZ

-New Zealand’s manufacturing sector fell back into contraction during August, according to the latest BNZ – BusinessNZ Performance of Manufacturing Index (PMI).
-The seasonally adjusted PMI for August was 49.9 (a PMI reading above 50.0 indicates that manufacturing is generally expanding; below 50.0 that it is declining).
-This was down 2.9 points from 52.8 in […]
+The services sector in New Zealand continues to exhibit contraction, according to the BNZ – BusinessNZ Performance of Services Index (PSI).
+The PSI for October was 48.7 (A PSI reading above 50.0 indicates that the service sector is generally expanding; below 50.0 that it is declining).
+Although this was 0.4 points higher than September, the […]

 Steve Summers